 The sole purpose of the survey root cause analyses process is to identify the smallest number of issues that can be shown to drive, control, or predict the largest number of issues within an organization.
 Few survey research firms have the capability of determining an organization’s root causes because the capability stems from an intimate understanding of psychological research and higher order statistics, and few firms employ individuals with such education and training.

-As a result of conducting empirical research through NBRI, management is challenged by both the advantage of incisive, astute intelligence of the psychology of the target population, and what is often the overwhelming task of relating, organizing, and prioritizing a large number of issues.
+As a result of conducting empirical research through a survey research firm, such as the National Business Research Institute (NBRI), management is challenged by both the advantage of incisive, astute intelligence of the psychology of the target population, and what is often the overwhelming task of relating, organizing, and prioritizing a large number of issues.

 Some organizations choose to limit the amount of information they obtain in an attempt to avoid ‘information overload’.
 However, it is clearly best to gather all of the customer survey and/or employee survey information one can while expending the time and effort to do so, as the costs associated with total inclusion are minimal as compared to conducting additional, follow-up research studies.
 Of greater importance, limiting the amount of information necessitates choosing between issues, often resulting in the omission of certain issues that may, in fact, prove to be key to the organization’s success or failure.

 Still, gathering comprehensive information is of little value if it is not used to benefit the organization.
 It is imperative that the information be turned into action as expeditiously as possible.
 The task of relating, organizing, and prioritizing a large number of issues is subject to time and manpower constraints within any organization, and is usually best completed by a third party research consulting firm.
 Without immediate direction for action plans, research data represents wasted funds, wasted information, unfulfilled expectations, frustrated managers, and an organization that has failed to maximize the opportunity to develop to its full potential.